nrinaudo/nrinaudo.github.com/_optics/lenses.md

 ![Classifier](./img/service-name.svg)
 </span>

-Looking at this diagram, we get the definite impression that we should be doing that in two steps: first, go from `MlService` to `Classifier` through `classifier`, then from `Classifier` to `String` through `name`.
+Looking at this diagram, we get the definite impression that we should be doing that in two steps:
+* go from an `MlService` through `classifier` to a value of type `Classifier`.
+* go from a `Classifier` through `name`  to a value of type `String.`

+Let's follow that intuition.

 ### Service → Classifier